bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

   - Is looking for info on Gulthias trees.
   - May be looking to get back into Glennroch after rubbing the stewards the wrong way.
-- Dwite:
-  - [ ] Tracking Nathan/Confronting father
-  - Current goal: Finding someone in Glennroch who could help him.
-    - Found out about Druid of Circles encampment NE of Glennroch.
-    - Needs to get hearthstone from hag in the forest.
-  - [x] Investigate murder of Vaxalleran
-    - Was searching for someone, specifically the daughter of an important person as commanded by higher ups from Kalroden.
-- [ ] Investigate vision of Lilac ... and someone/something dying
 - [x] Bran wants us to intercept a shipment heading to Glennroch.
   - Krellen's (smith, competitor) shipment of farming tools from Whiteridge to Glennroch needs to not get there.